piepieonline/ShadowsOfDoubtMods/ApartmentRent/ModFolderContent/README.md

 SODQOL is recommended to enable the tired effect, which will encourage renting an apartment.

+Currently, there isn't a way to find the next payment date and amount, so I recommend pinning a note with this information.

 # Manual Installation

 * Ensure you have BepInEx BE installed